briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

   personal taste, but I prefer not having any VirtualBox UI when in full-screen mode.

-Add the installation image to the VM and then boot it.
+Finally, add the installation image to the VM.

 [VirtualBox Guest Additions]: https://wiki.archlinux.org/title/VirtualBox/Install_Arch_Linux_as_a_guest#Install_the_Guest_Additions
 [Physical Address Extension]: https://en.wikipedia.org/wiki/Physical_Address_Extension

 ### Initial Steps

-You are now inside a live installation of Arch Linux which you will use to set up your actual installation.
+Boot the Arch Linux live installation which you will use to set up your actual installation.
 Note that you may want to do everything inside [`tmux`] so you can scrollback to previous output[^console] and copy/paste between multiple terminals.

 Start off with the first several steps:
 1. Set the keyboard layout if needed.